cloudposse/terraform-aws-components/README.md

 # terraform-root-modules

-Collection of root modules for provisioning reference architectures
+This is a collection of reusable root modules for CloudPosse AWS accounts.